 G is for generator.
-Like other power plants, nuclear facilities use generators to convert mechanical electricity (usually from a turbine) into electricity.
+Like other power plants, nuclear facilities use generators to convert mechanical electricity (usually from a

 H is for half-life.
 Some forms of an element (like Uranium235) are radioisotopes, meaning they emit radiation as they try to reach a more stable state.
 This happens over a defined period of time called a half-life.
 Specifically, a half-life is the time it takes for half of the atoms of a particular radioisotope to transform into another form of the element.